mihaelamj/appledocsucker/Packages/Approach.md

   3. Discover: "error handling" → Find try/catch, Result, throwing functions
   4. Browse: List all frameworks with page counts

-  This transforms Docsucker from a static document store into a searchable knowledge base that AI agents can actually use effectively! 🚀
+  This transforms Cupertino from a static document store into a searchable knowledge base that AI agents can actually use effectively! 🚀